aschaaff/votable.js/README.md

 We expect to deliver the first stable version in November 2014.

 Intermediate release for beta testing will be available soon.

+The parser was initially developped by Thomas Rolling (UTBM) in the frame of an internship.